hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 1.10.0 =
 * Fixed issue with WC login form when WP login form option is on.
-* Added feature to turn off the plugin for logged in users.
+* Added feature to turn off the plugin for logged-in users.
 * Added hook to disable the plugin on specific pages.
 * Added feature to run hCaptcha script and styles on pages where it is used only.